 The genius didn’t end there.
 Florence also thought of a warning sign mounted at the back of the car, which instantly flips over when the brakes are applied.

-While Florence may have invented two of the most important car signalling features we have today, she never bothered to patent any of her ideas, and neither did her mother, who, after the windscreen disappointment had probably just given up on life.
+While Florence may have invented two of the most important car signalling features we have today, she never bothered to patent any of her ideas, and neither did her mother, who, after the windscreen disappointment, had just given up on life altogether.